-6.4 Use of The Gabarit and Marking For Child Dummy Head Excursion Measurement
+5.4 Use of the Gabarit and Marking for Child Dummy Head Excursion

-A device known as a Gabarit (as defined in ECE Regulation 16) is used to check the compatibility of the vehicle with ECE Regulation 44.03 Universal child restraints.
-This device is used to check the following:

-- i) the position of the buckle tongue stop on the adult seat belt to ensure compatibility with all types of child restraint. - ii) the length of the adult seat belt webbing compared to the requirement of Universal restraints for those seats designated as suitable for such restraints. - iii) and the position of the adult seat belt hardware relative to the belt contact zones specified for universal child restraints.

-Position the Gabarit in all seating positions within the vehicle, excluding the driver's, as specified in ECE Regulation 16.
+- 5.4.1 A device known as a Gabarit (as defined in ECE Regulation 16) is used to check the compatibility of the vehicle with ECE Regulation 44.03 Universal child restraints.
+This device is used to check the following; - a) the position of the buckle tongue stop on the adult seat belt to ensure compatibility with all types of child restraint. - b) the length of the adult seat belt webbing compared to the requirement of Universal restraints for those seats designated as suitable for such restraints. - c) and the position of the adult seat belt hardware relative to the belt contact zones specified for universal child restraints. - Position the Gabarit in all seating positions within the vehicle, excluding the driver's, as specified in ECE Regulation 16.
 Photographs of the installation, and in particular, the position of the lap section of the belt (both sides) and buckle tongue slot in relation to the 150mm radius shall be taken.
 The position of the base of the Gabarit relative to the front of the car seat base cushion should also be photographed for each seating position examined.
-The photograph should be taken from a point in a horizontal plane passing through the top of the car seat base cushion, to illustrate if there is an air gap between the gabarit base and car seat base cushion and any other indication of insufficient belt webbing.

-The test laboratory shall specify in the test report whether the three point seat belts fitted to the vehicle are in accordance with ECE Regulation 16, Section 8.2.2.5.

-This assessment will be done in accordance with ECE Regulation 16 Annex 13.
+The photograph should be taken from a point in a horizontal plane passing through the top of the car seat base cushion, to illustrate if there is an air gap between the gabarit base and car seat base cushion and any other indication of insufficient belt webbing. - 5.4.3 The test laboratory shall specify in the test report whether the three point seat belts fitted to the vehicle are in accordance with ECE Regulation 16, Section 8.2.2.5. - 5.4.4 This assessment will be done in accordance with ECE Regulation 16 Annex 13.
 The vehicle handbook will be checked for guidance about which seat positions in the vehicle are suitable for use with Universal child restraints and which seat positions are unsuitable for use by children.
-In addition the Cr point within the vehicle will be defined by use of the Gabarit.
+In addition the Cr point within the vehicle will be defined by use of the Gabarit. - 5.4.5 If the vehicle rear seat position is adjustable put it in the mid position of its horizontal adjustment range, unless the manufacturer's handbook says otherwise when using child seats, and adjust the seat back angle in accordance with the procedure in 5.1.
+If the direction of facing of the seat is adjustable it should be set to face forward, with its axis parallel to the fore/aft direction of the vehicle.